Main navigation | Main content

-With Dr. Barbara Goldenberg, Professor Barany has two children: Michael Jeremy born in 1987, and Deborah Adina born in 1989.
+With Dr. Barbara Barany, Professor Barany has two children: Michael and Deborah.
 Professor Barany's parents, Michael and Kate, both passed away (6 weeks apart) in 2011 after distinguished international academic careers and almost 62 years of marriage.
 Professor Barany's brother, Francis, is a Professor of Microbiology at the Sanford Weill College of Medicine of Cornell University, and indeed, the brothers have published a paper together.
 A highlight of Professor Barany's career is a paper first-authored by his son Michael, and co-authored by his mentor R. B. Merrifield and his former student Bob Hammer.
 This project also earned Michael finalist status in the 2005 Intel Science Talent Search, and designation as a KARE 11 Academic All-Star.
 On the occasion of a momentous anniversary in music history, Professor Barany collaborated with Michael Shteyman on a New York Times Sunday crossword puzzle which was published January 22, 2006, and which received some attention in the University and local press.
 In all, Professor Barany has co-written over a hundred puzzles, which are compiled here.